 Student satisfaction, first-class teaching and cutting edge research

 Welcome to the Department of Psychology at City University London

 - We provide top-quality education, students learn by our world-leading research and delivered by internationally renowned academic and practicing psychologists

 - Our education emphasises the application of Psychology to business and the professions, ensuring excellent graduate prospects

-City's BSc Honours degree in Psychology is joint 2nd in the UK with an overall student satisfaction rate of 99% in the 2013 National Student Survey (NSS).
+- Our BSc Honours degree in Psychology is joint 2nd in the UK with an overall student satisfaction rate of 99% in the 2013 National Student Survey (NSS)

-We aim to provide top-quality teaching, informed by our world-leading research.
 City has a tradition of providing high-quality education for business and the professions, and members of the Psychology Department are engaged in consultancies with the legal, political and financial services.
-City was also one of the first universities to develop MSc and DPsych programmes in Health and Counselling Psychology, both of which are accredited by the British Psychological Society (BPS) and Health and Care Professions Council (HCPC).
+City was one of the first universities to develop MSc and DPsych programmes in Health and Counselling Psychology, both of which are accredited by the British Psychological Society (BPS) and Health and Care Professions Council (HCPC).

 The Department produces research rated as internationally excellent or world leading (3* or 4*), placing it well within the top third of UK institutions (RAE 2008).
 A continuing and consistent investment in attracting researchers with established, recognised expertise has allowed the Department to grow to approximately 26 full-time members of staff.
 The Department is led by Professor Martin Conway, one of the foremost international experts in the field of autobiographical memory.

 Watch this film for an insight into Psychology research at City